 The Registrar keeps a transcript of all credits earned by each student.
-Transcripts are issued upon receipt of a written request signed by the student and a fee of \$5 is charged for each transcript.
-A fee of \$25 is charged for each transcript needed on an emergency basis, and no transcript will be issued unless all financial obligations owed by the student to the College have been fulfilled.
+Transcripts are issued upon receipt of a completed electronic Transcript Request Form and clearance from the Business Office.
+A fee of \$5 is charged for each transcript.
+A fee of \$25 is charged for each transcript needed on an emergency basis.
+No transcript will be issued unless all financial obligations owed by the student to the College have been fulfilled.